EPFL-CePro/eXamc/examc_app/static/docs/html/_sources/modules/amc/amc_app.rst.txt

 Calculate the results
 ----------------------

+Open the **Marking** tab to compute marks and associate answer sheets with students.

 #.
 Go back to the "Marking" tab.
 #.
 Check the "Update marking scale" box.
 #.
 Click on the "Mark" button.

+.. screenshot TODO: Refresh so Marking shows update marking scale, marking details and student association controls.

 .. image:: images/AMCMarking.png
    :width: 600